 There are several fees that sometimes appear on merchant statements that are flat-out fake.
 These credit card processing fees only profit your provider, and don’t represent a pass-through fee.

-This list of fees you should never pay your Merchant Account Provider is by no means exhaustive (new fees seem to always creep up).
+This list of fees you should never pay your credit card processing company is by no means exhaustive (new fees seem to always creep up).
 If you spot these fees on your merchant statements, it’s time for you to find an ethical provider.
 We’ve included statement snippets showing what these fees might look like on your statements.

 PCI Compliance Fee